Ediser-mEDRA/ARDI-service/README.md

          * Http request with basic authentication
    + Request body:

-   Look for the application/xml sample to paste as content in the request body [here](https://github.com/Ediser/ARDI-service/blob/master/sample-drs-xml.md)
+   For examples of DRS to be pasted as content in the request body see [here](https://github.com/Ediser/ARDI-service/blob/master/sample-drs-xml.md)

   + Response 200 (application/json; charset=UTF-8):